bergie/VIE/VIE/README.markdown

 * Drupal
 * Jekyll

+## Using VIE on Node.js

+VIE is a CommonJS library that works on both browser and the server.
+On [Node.js](http://nodejs.org/) you can install it with:

+    npm install vie

 ## Development

 VIE development is coordinated using Git.
 [VIE@IKS](https://github.com/IKS/VIE) is the canonical "blessed repository", with actual development happening at [VIE@bergie](https://github.com/bergie/VIE).